svkaizoku/toast-server/README.md

 Requires Maven and Java 8 to be installed on a Unix box.

-### Using Maven and source code
+### Using Maven and source code - during development

+	mvn tomcat7:run

+### Deplaying the war file by starting a tomcat server

+ 1. Unzip the apache-tomcat-8.5.71 provided.
-Go to the source folder and execute: mvn tomcat7:run
+ 2. Go to the webapps folder once unzipped and paste the war file.
+ 3. Go to bin folder and then run the below commands to start a server <br />

+ `    sh startup.sh      `

-This automatically starts an embedded server on port 9966
+This automatically starts an embedded server on port 8080 with context `CandlestickManager`.

 ### API and Sample Output